 Injury victims in drunk driving accidents can seek various damages or forms of compensation for their losses.
 These damages often include:

-- Medical bills, rehabilitation costs, and surgery expenses
+- Past and upcoming medical bills, rehabilitation costs, and surgery expenses

 - Costs of medical assistive devices, equipment, supplies, and medications